Curriculum Review Committee

 Dr. Leopoldo A. Sánchez M. is the Werner R.H.
 Krause and Elizabeth Ringger Krause Professor of Hispanic Ministries, professor of Systematic Theology and director of the Center for Hispanic Studies at Concordia Seminary, St. Louis.
 He has been a faculty member since 2004.
 He received his Doctor of Philosophy (Ph.D.) from Concordia Seminary (2003) and his Master of Divinity (M.Div.) from Concordia Theological Seminary, Fort Wayne, Ind.
 (1999).
 He holds a Bachelor of Arts (B.A.) in theology from Concordia University Wisconsin, Mequon (1995).Sánchez served as the main drafter for The Lutheran Church—Missouri Synod (LCMS) Commission on Theology and Church Relations report Immigrants among Us: A Lutheran Framework for Addressing Immigration Issues (2012).
 He served as president of the LCMS’ Fifth National Hispanic Convention (2012–15), the Hispanic Convention’s vice president in the previous triennium (2009–12), and chairman of Lutherans in Medical Missions (2012–16), an LCMS Recognized Service Organization.
 He also has served organizations such as the Lutheran Women’s Missionary League, Lutheran Hour Ministries, and Lutheran Immigration and Refugee Service as a theological consultant for various projects.

-Christopher Tirres is the Vincent de Paul Professor of Religious Studies and the Inaugural Endowed Professor of Diplomacy and Interreligious Engagement at DePaul University.
-He is the author of The Aesthetics and Ethics of Faith: A Dialogue Between Liberationist and Pragmatic Thought (Oxford University Press, 2014) as well as two forthcoming volumes: a monograph entitled Liberating Spiritualities in the Americas (Fordham University Press) and a co-edited volume entitled Religion in the Americas: Transcultural and Trans-hemispheric Approaches (University of New Mexico Press).
-He has published and presented widely in the areas of religious studies, philosophy, theology, feminism and education.
+Dr. Christopher D. Tirres is the Michael J. Buckley, S.J.
+Endowed Chair and Strategic Advisor to the Dean for Mission Integration at Santa Clara University.
+He is the author of Liberating Spiritualities: Reimagining Faith in the Américas (Fordham University Press, 2025), The Aesthetics and Ethics of Faith: A Dialogue Between Liberationist and Pragmatic Thought (Oxford University Press, 2014), and Religion in the Américas: Trans-hemispheric and Transcultural Approaches, co-edited with Jessica Delgado (University of New Mexico Press, 2025).
+He has published and presented widely in the areas of religious studies, philosophy, theology, feminism, and education.
 Dr. Tirres is an award-winning teacher and the recipient of numerous grants and fellowships, including major awards from the Ford Foundation, the Louisville Institute, the Hispanic Theological Initiative, and the Wabash Center for Teaching and Learning.
-As the director of DePaul’s Center for Religion, Culture, and Community (CRCC), he has helped other faculty deepen their own community-engaged pedagogies, and his own work includes collaborations with the Chicago-based Interfaith Community for Detained Immigrants (ICDI); the Mariposa Foundation, a program based in the Dominican Republic that seeks to end generational poverty by educating and empowering girls; and Solidarity Bridge, an organization that partners with communities in Bolivia and Paraguay to increase access to safe, affordable surgery and other essential health care.
 He was born and raised in El Paso, Texas and is a graduate of Princeton University (A.B.), Harvard Divinity School (M.T.S) and Harvard University (Ph.D.).

 Raúl Zegarra